DenisBiondic/RealTimeMicroservices/ReadMe.md

 For websockets to work through ingress, sticky session has to be used, which is implemented using affinity cookies at the moment (check the ingress definition of the BFF)

+### Auth

+Is not implemented but if required it would be done in the same way as the normal auth is done in asp.net core (e.g. token based, [Authorize] atrribute over the signalr hub etc.)

 ### Redis
 Check redis: `kubectl run redis-cli-image -i --tty --rm --image redis -n realtime-microservices -- /bin/sh` You can then run something like `redis-cli -h redis` and `SUBSCRIBE Notification-Channel`